posborne/mango-movie-manager/ReadMe.txt

     database (H2) has run quick enough that the application does not seem unresponsive at all.
 However, for larger movie collections on older machines this might cease to be the case.

+    KNOWN BUG: When adding actors to a movie you can add a role and character name, this information is correctly saved to the database.
+However, when you choose to edit a movie, the information is not populated in the dialog.

 ACKNOWLEDGMENTS:

     This software was developed by Paul Osborne, Kyle Ronning, and Zachary